Cape Fear Memorial Bridge replacement could come with toll - WWAY TV

 During a meeting of the Wilmington Metropolitan Planning Organization (WMPO), the North Carolina Department of Transportation presented an unsolicited proposal from a private developer.

-That developer would cover the cost to construct a new bridge and demolish the old one, and also pay for routine maintenance.
+That developer would cover the $245 million cost to construct a new 135 ft. fixed bridge and demolish the old one, and pay for routine maintenance.
 They would recoup those funds by implementing a 50+ year toll on the new bridge.

+The new bridge would have additional lanes and a pedestrian and biking path.

 The proposal was presented as an idea rather than a concrete plan, but some on the WMPO committee have concerns about moving any further with it.